-UpNest is misleading when it comes to how much you can save with its agents.
+UpNest is misleading with its claims about how much you can save with its agents.
 Its site prominently features a number of savings calculators that claim you’ll get impressive savings compared to agents outside of UpNest.

 However, our team found these savings exaggerated and based on misleading assumptions.
 Chances are, your savings with UpNest will be a lot lower than what the company claims.
 Skip ahead to learn more about how UpNest uses funny math to jack up its “savings.”

 When you buy or sell a home through an UpNest partner agent, UpNest takes a share of that agent’s commission.
 This is called a referral fee and it's how all agent matching services make money.
 Referral fees allow agent matching services to remain free for customers.

 UpNest also generates income through a home loan service.
 However, don’t assume UpNest’s home loan program is best for you even if you do choose an UpNest partner agent.
 Just as you would with an agent, compare different financing options to make sure you’re getting the best deal.

 How UpNest works